Jump to:

 Disease progression including natural history, disease phases or stages, disease trajectory (clinical features and presentation over time)

-Serum [Na+] is not always a good predictor of symptoms.
-Asymptomatic EAH is a biochemical finding and athletes may only experience mild transient complaints that are typical of any endurance event.
-Mild symptomatic EAH may present with non-specific signs and symptoms such as light headedness, headaches, dizziness, nausea, bloating, puffiness, and/or increase in body weight.1,2,15 These athletes usually do not improve in the Trendelenburg position, and they do not have signs of encephalopathy.
-Serum [Na+] levels should be measured as they may acutely progress to severe EAH or life-threatening exercise-associated hyponatremic encephalopathy (EAHE).
-EAHE is characterized by headache, vomiting, altered sensorium, seizures, dyspnea or frothy sputum (non-cardiogenic pulmonary edema), decorticate posturing or mydriasis (signs of brainstem herniation), and/or coma as sequelae of cerebral edema and brainstem herniation.1
+Serum [Na+] is not always a good predictor of symptoms, as asymptomatic EAH is a biochemical finding.
+Athletes may only experience mild, transient complaints that are common with physical exertion.
+Mild symptomatic EAH may present with non-specific signs and symptoms such as light headedness, headaches, dizziness, nausea, bloating, puffiness, and/or increase in body weight, and athletes may maintain normal vital signs.1,3,6 These athletes usually do not improve in the Trendelenburg position, and they do not have signs of encephalopathy.

 Specific secondary or associated conditions and complications

-A secondary complication of symptomatic EAH is CNS-triggered non-cardiogenic pulmonary edema, which may require supplemental oxygen or intubation if adequate oxygen saturation is not maintained.
+Athletes with asymptomatic EAH are at risk for developing symptomatic EAH up to 24 hours after a strenuous event.1 A secondary potential complication of symptomatic EAH and subsequent EAHE, is central nervous system triggered non-cardiogenic pulmonary edema.
+This may present as dyspnea or frothy sputum and could require supplemental oxygen or intubation if adequate oxygen saturation is not maintained.

 Essentials of Assessment